 Where is Naxos?

 Naxos is an island in Greece, part of the Cycladic group located in the Aegean Sea.
 Naxos lies about 40 km south of Mykonos, 180 km southeast of Athens, 85 km North of Santorini, and 200 km north of Crete.
 Flights to Naxos take 40 minutes from Athens; there are no direct flights to Naxos from any other cities.
 Ferries are most commonly used to get to and from Naxos, whether from Athens or any of the nearby islands.

 How big is Naxos?

-Naxos has a population of almost 21,000 and a land area of 430 sq. km (about one third the size of Kauai, Hawaii, and about 7.5 times the size of Manhattan).
+Naxos has a population of almost 21,000 and a land area of 430 sq. km (about 1/4 the size of Maui, Hawaii, and about 7.5 times the size of Manhattan).
 The length of the island is around 40 km, and it measures around 30 km at its widest point.
 It takes about 90 minutes to drive the longest way (north to south) from one end of the island to the other.